 Resident John Baginski is an accountant who lives on West 15th Street and is also the last person in Bayonne to care for homing pigeons.
 Baginski is not banned from owning homing pigeons under the ordinance, and is in fact grandfathered in.

-At the public hearing, Baginski said that the city ordinances already make it hard enough to get into the hobby of keeping homing pigeons and argued that they are not farm animals and should not be regulated as such.
+At the public hearing, Baginski said that the city ordinances already makes it hard enough to get into the hobby of keeping homing pigeons and argued that they are not farm animals and should not be regulated as such.
 After a passionate discussion with the council, a vote on the ordinance was postponed until September to alter the language to allow for the care of homing pigeons in certain instances.

 Since the public hearing was held in August, the City Council will only vote on the ordinance authorizing the ban at its September 21 meeting.
 Officials discussed the aforementioned changes that would follow the ordinance adoption prior to the regular council meeting at the caucus council meeting on September 14.